akmetainfo/algo/leetcode/01 Roadmap.md

 * 1480,Running Sum of 1d Array
 * 1608,Special Array With X Elements Greater Than or Equal X
 * 1672,Richest Customer Wealth
+* 1512,Number of Good Pairs

+# Arithmetic progression

+* 1512,Number of Good Pairs

 # Arrays (two-dimentional)